-- The investigating officer will meet with you to take your statement about the events you have raised concerns about.
+- A meeting with you to discuss the concern/allegation - A meeting with the reporting student - Meeting with any witnesses - Gathering and reviewing other sources of evidence - The investigating officer will meet with you to take your statement about the allegation(s) made.
 This meeting can take place on Teams or face to face; you can let us know which you are most comfortable with, and we will try to accommodate your wishes.
 The investigating officer will take notes and if the meeting is held on Teams, it will usually be recorded.
-There will be an opportunity for you to review these to confirm that they are an accurate representation of your experience. - In some cases, there will not be enough evidence to continue with the disciplinary process, in which case you will be informed of this and no further action will be taken under the Code of Discipline. - Where there is enough evidence to proceed, the investigating officer will develop an investigation report which will be used to make a decision on what will happen next.
-The information below explains what the outcome might be and what happens next. - You are able to request a review of a disciplinary decision where no further action is taken, or where you think the action taken doesn't reflect the seriousness of the allegation you made.
+There will be an opportunity for you to review the notes or transcript to confirm that they are an accurate of your perspective. - In some cases, there will not be enough evidence to continue with the disciplinary process, in which case you will be informed of this and no further action will be taken under the Code of Discipline. - Where there is enough evidence to proceed, the investigating officer will develop an investigation report which will be used to make a decision on what will happen next.
+The information below explains what actions might be undertaken and the potential outcomes of these.

 Possible outcome Next steps A decision that there is not enough evidence to uphold the allegation(s).
 You will be informed of this decision and no further action will be taken.
 A decision that the investigation has produced enough evidence for an Officer of Summary Jurisdiction to make a decision.
 The Officer of Summary Jurisdiction will make a decision on the outcome of the case and, where the allegation(s) have been upheld, they will apply sanctions from the list below.
-Where the allegation is one of sexual misconduct, the case could be considered by a Sexual Misconduct Panel, in line with the University's Sexual Misconduct Policy .
+Where the allegation is one of sexual misconduct, the case could be considered by a Sexual Misconduct Panel, in line with the university's Sexual Misconduct Policy .
 The Sexual Misconduct Panel can take the following action: Dismiss the case and take no further action.
 Propose the use of mediation or other processes related to the Dignity at Nottingham Policy.
 Refer the case to the University Assessor (see below).
 Refer the case to the appropriate staff member to enact Fitness to Practise proceedings.
 Refer the case to the Police.
 Request further investigation to gather additional evidence.
-Where there are allegation(s) of serious misconduct, the University Assessor can refer the case to a Senate Disciplinary Committee hearing for consideration.
+Where there are allegations of serious misconduct, the University Assessor can refer the case to a Senate Disciplinary Committee hearing for consideration.
 The Senate Disciplinary Committee hearing considers all the evidence and can make one of the following findings: there is insufficient evidence to uphold the allegation(s). there is sufficient evidence to uphold some, or all, of the allegation(s). they require further information or evidence on which to make a decision.